crowdsourcing-class/crowdsourcing-class.github.io/final-project-part3.md

 For your final project, you can collect data by employing a real crowd, or by having your classmates simulate the crowd.
 For this part of the project, you will finish a working version of your system, so that your classmates can help you as a simulated crowd, with the goals of debugging your system before you turn the real crowd loose on it, and/or creating some data that you can use to analyze for your final project.

+Your classmates will make contributions before the last day of classes, and will get credit toward their participation grade for their contributions.

 ### What you should do to prepare

 * Get a working prototype ready